NARM:

-Release shame, shift old patterns, and reclaim self-trust after emotional trauma.
+Release shame, shift old patterns, and reclaim self-trust after attachment trauma.

 Easing Shame and Self-doubt With "NARM"

-Anxiety, shame, people-pleasing, or feeling cut off from yourself are not signs of weakness — they are often the echoes of early relational wounds.
+Anxiety, shame, people-pleasing, or feeling defected are not signs of weakness, they are often the echoes of early relational wounds.

 NARM is especially helpful if you: